The Silver Chalice (film): Legacy

 Martin Scorsese wrote about the film as a guilty pleasure in 1978:

 The Silver Chalice is one of the reasons I hired Boris Leven to design New York, New York.
 Giant and The Silver Chalice: any man who could design those two films...that's it, I had to have him.
 The Silver Chalice, which is a bad picture, has no authenticity.
 It's purely theatrical, and this is mainly due to the sets.
 They're clean and clear; it's almost like another life, another world.
 We don't know what ancient Rome was like, so why not take the attitude Fellini had with Satyricon: make it science fiction in reverse?
 The Silver Chalice came close to that, fifteen years earlier.Paul Newman was apparently not proud of his performance.
-When the film was broadcast on television in 1966, he took out an advertisement in a Hollywood trade paper apologizing for his performance, and requesting people not to watch the film.
-This backfired, and the broadcast received unusually high ratings.
+When the film was broadcast on television in 1966, he took out an advertisement in a Hollywood trade paper apologizing for his performance and requesting that people not watch the film.
+This backfired and the broadcast received unusually high ratings.
 The film is sometimes referred to as Paul Newman and the Holy Grail.
-Newman called the film "the worst motion picture produced during the 1950s", and once screened it for guests at his home, handing out pots, wooden spoons, and whistles and encouraging the audience to offer noisy critiques.
+Newman called the film "the worst motion picture produced during the 1950s", and once screened it for guests at his home, handing out pots, wooden spoons and whistles, encouraging the audience to offer noisy critiques.